WILLS, Powers of Attorney, Personal Directives (Alberta)

 The provisions of the Wills and Succession Act provide for the distribution of your estate if you die without a will.
 Many different circumstances are contemplated by the legislation.
 Just a few examples are:

 If you die intestate leaving a spouse but no children, your entire estate goes to your spouse.

 Similarly, if the net value of your estate does not exceed $40,000 your entire estate goes to your spouse.

 If you die intestate leaving a spouse and one child, the first $40,000 goes to your spouse and the balance is divided into two parts.
 One of these parts is distributed to your spouse and the other part is distributed to your child.

-You should consult a lawyer to obtain further information about how the Intestate Succession Act may affect your personal situation if you die without a will.
+You should consult a lawyer to obtain further information about how the Wills and Succession Act may affect your personal situation if you die without a will.

 With some restrictions, you may dispose of your property as you wish.
 However, if you fail to adequately provide for your spouse or dependent children they may have the right to apply to the court to change the terms of your will.
 The court may make an order which it determines to be fair and just in the circumstances.

 Lawyers are often asked to prepare a 'simple' will.
 To most people, this means a document of one or two pages.
 Sometimes this may be accomplished with little difficulty.
 Occasionally, however, it is difficult for all of your concerns to be addressed in a short document.
 Every situation is different.
 Accordingly, your will may be longer or shorter as the circumstances dictate.

 'Issue' is a term used to describe your children and their direct descendants such as grandchildren and great grandchildren.
 In Alberta, the term 'issue' includes legally adopted children, but this may not be the case in other provinces or countries.
 An illegitimate child is treated as the legitimate child of his or her mother.